Investigating non-Keplerian motion in flare events with astrometric data

-The flares might physically originate from the dynamics of accretion matter in the vicinity of the center black hole \cite{2023:reconnectionflares,2023：Magneticflares}.
+The flares might physically originate from the dynamics of accretion matter in the vicinity of the center black hole \cite{2023:reconnectionflares,2023Magneticflares}.
 Its phenomenological behavior could be described as a compact blob of plasma orbiting near the innermost stable circular orbit (ISCO), referred as to hotspot model \cite{bao1992signature,Li:2014coa,IntroductionHotspotModel,2023:GReff-flare,polarizationhotspotintoKerrBH,flaregeodesichotspotKerr,hotspotscalarizedReissner,Rosa:2024bqv,Rosa:2022toh,Tamm:2023wvn,Rosa:2023qcv,zhu2025observational,Wei:2024cti}.
 Based on GRAVITY datasets, Refs. \cite{orbitalorpatternmotion,antonopoulou2024parameter} explored various kinematic scenarios for flare motion.
 Notably, Ref.~\cite{antonopoulou2024parameter} showed that super-Keplerian orbits often provide a better match to the observations.
-Via fitting the flare astrometric data, GRAVITY Collaboration reported that while centroid motion is generally consistent with a circular orbit, the observed orbital period is shorter than the predicted Keplerian period \cite{baubock2020modeling}.
+Based on the astrometric data, GRAVITY Collaboration reported that while centroid motion is generally consistent with a circular orbit, the observed orbital period is shorter than the predicted Keplerian period \cite{baubock2020modeling}.
 Further studies by Ref.~\cite{yfantis2024hot} provided additional support for the super-Keplerian interpretation.
 However, Refs. \cite{abuter2018detection,abuter2023polarimetry} still emphasized that the flare motions remain consistent with a standard Keplerian model.

-Motivated by this tension, this paper analyzes the flare data released by the GRAVITY Collaboration in 2023, and performs hotspots' orbit fitting for the four flares in the Bayesian parameter estimation framework.
+Motivated by the previous studies, this paper analyzes the flare data released by the GRAVITY Collaboration in 2023, and performs hotspots' orbit fitting for the four flares in the Bayesian parameter estimation framework.
 The astrometric data of the four flare events can also be averaged, due to the similarity between the flares \cite{abuter2023polarimetry}.
 We will separately analyze the averaged and individual data with the error estimation and provide a comparison of the results.
 We also study non-circular motion of the flares, exploring its statistical connection to the indications of the non-Keplerian motion.
-Based on the astrometric data, we aim to examine whether the flares show statistical significance of the circular non-Keplerian motion around Sgr A*.
+Based on the astrometric data, we will examine whether the flares show statistical significance of the circular non-Keplerian motion around Sgr A*.

 The rest of the paper is organized as follows.
 In Section \ref{methods}, we present the observed data, describe our ray-tracing method for modeling the emission from the hotspot, and outline the setup of parameter estimation in Bayesian framework.
 Section \ref{results} details the fitting results using both the averaged and individual flare data, under different orbit configurations.
 In Section \ref{conclusion}, we summarize our findings and provide a discussion of the implications.